Cast of Jongole Mitin Mashi:

-The film begins with an action-packed sequence featuring Pragyaparamita Mukherjee, also known as Detective Mitin Mashi (Koel Mallick).
+The narrative begins with an action-packed sequence featuring Pragyaparamita Mukherjee, also known as Detective Mitin Mashi (Koel Mallick).
 She operates a detective agency called "3rd Eye" and successfully thwarts an illegal transaction involving a god's idol crafted from elephant tusks.

 Professor Arun Mahapatra (Arindam Sil), the curator of the State Archaeological Museum, honors her for her efforts in recovering the stolen god's idol, previously taken from the museum.